-The lowered price meant an improved risk return trade-off: the units opened for trading at $17 and the Sprint Portfolio opened a position at an average price of $17.25.
+The lowered price meant an improved risk return trade-off: the units opened for trading at $17.
 Variable Rate MLPs are extremely risky and will behave well while the distributions are moving up and very badly when distributions are moving down, so the general and regional crack spread environment will be watched very closely for any signs of adverse trends.

 Speaking of an adverse trend, Hi-Crush Partners, L.P.
-(HCLP) was another recent MLP IPO from August that was briefly included in the Sprint Portfolio.
+(HCLP) was another recent MLP IPO from August.
 Hi-Crush Partners is another atypical MLP that mines Northern White sand in Wisconsin for use as proppant in well fracking procedures and sells about 90% of its output to four major oilfield service companies under take-or-pay long term contracts.

 On the morning of November 13th the partnership announced its third quarter results, which also included the news that Baker Hughes, Inc. (BHI) had cancelled its contract.
 The Baker Hughes contract, which commenced in May of 2012, represented approximately 16% of the partnership’s sales volumes and raises concerns that other customers could decide to cancel or re-trade their contracts as well.